SHOP

 Is the Nissan Juke the most distinctive car on our roads?
 Quite possibly.
-Nothing else looked like it when it appeared in 2010, and nothing does today.
-Well, apart from the 2019 Mk2 Juke, which toned things down a bit - but it’s still pretty in yer face.
+Nothing else looked like it when it appeared in 2010, and it set the standards for all crossovers to come.
 Discover the details in our full Nissan Juke review.

 Pros